Alexander H. Leighton

 Alexander H. Leighton (July 17, 1908 – August 11, 2007) was a sociologist and psychiatrist of dual citizenship (United States, by birth, and Canada, from 1975).
 He is best known for his work on the Stirling County (Canada) Study and his contributions to the field of psychiatric epidemiology.
 Leighton died at the age of 99 at his home in Digby, Nova Scotia.

 Early life

-Alexander Hamilton Leighton was born in Philadelphia, Pennsylvania, on July 17, 1908 to Archibald Ogilvie Leighton and Gertrude Anne Leighton (née Hamilton).
-His sister was Gertrude Catherine Kerr Leighton (1914-1996), a specialist in international law and psychiatry.
+Alexander Hamilton Leighton was born in Philadelphia, Pennsylvania, on July 17, 1908, to Archibald Ogilvie Leighton and Gertrude Anne Leighton (née Hamilton).
+His sister was Gertrude Catherine Kerr Leighton (1914–1996), a specialist in international law and psychiatry.

 As a young man, he became interested in photography.
-Using the motion picture camera, he recorded a trip he made across Nova Scotia by canoe in 1927, and in 1936 he made a film of a group of Mikmaw First Nation People hunting porpoise in a birch bark canoe and then of making oil to sell.
+Using the motion picture camera, he recorded a trip he made across Nova Scotia by canoe in 1927, and in 1936 he made a film of a group of Mi'kmaw hunting porpoise in a birch bark canoe and then of making oil to sell.
 He also used motion picture film to record his study of beaver in their natural habitat.
 This study became his honours thesis at Princeton University where he received a B.A. degree in biology in 1932.